peteasa/parallella/README.md

 ### Provides:

 A working environment for a developer to take an idea from concept to working release on the Parallella platform.

+As an option you can use the Xilinx tools to build the parallella fpga or you can use the fpga that I have pre-built.

-The Xilinx tools are required to build the parallella fpga and a few build essentials are required for the Yocto Linux build, but after that the job of ensuring that the matching Linux, Analog Devices hdl, Open Hardware is provided by choosing the appropriate branch in this repository and checking out the matching submodules.
+The main requirement is for a few build essentials required for the Yocto Linux build, but after that the job of ensuring that the matching Linux, Analog Devices hdl, Open Hardware is provided by choosing the appropriate branch in this repository and checking out the matching submodules.

 ## Instructions